Apgar Score Chart

 One can use these Apgar Score Chart templates when handling newborn infants.
 This is especially helpful when the mother has opted for a c-section, is experiencing a difficult birth, or if, from the get-go, one can see fluid in the infant's airway causing asphyxia.
 In these situations, one can expect that the Apgar score is likelier to be low however, it still shouldn't stop the practitioner from assessing the baby.

-Though it is a reliable test to see if the child needs immediate intervention, it shouldn’t be used to diagnose disorders or diseases.
-Furthermore, it shouldn’t be used as a basis for predicting long-term health problems, neurological issues, or infant mortality.
+Though it is reliable to determine whether a child needs immediate intervention, it shouldn't be used to diagnose disorders or diseases.
+Furthermore, it shouldn't be used to predict long-term health problems, neurological issues, or infant mortality.

-As a final reminder, tests such as the Apgar score chart may be helpful, however, you as the expert will know best when and at what time you should provide assistance.
+As a final reminder, tests such as the Apgar score chart may be helpful, but you, as the expert in that immediate situation, will know best when and at what time you should provide assistance.
 This is based on the fact that infants can be mistaken to have difficulty breathing when actually, the infant is taking quite a long period of time transitioning outside the womb.

 Who is this Apgar Score Chart PDF for?